 Rabies from Dog Bites

-Although 90% of rabies cases worldwide are from dog bites, most cases in the United States are from wild animal bites.
+Although 90% of rabies cases worldwide are from dog bites, most cases of rabies in the United States are from wild animal bites.
 This is because dogs in the U.S. are given vaccinations against the disease.
 Also, anyone bitten by a dog is given injections (human rabies immune globulin and vaccine) to prevent illness if it is not known whether the dog was vaccinated.
 This treatment is very important as rabies is nearly always fatal if not treated soon after being infected.

 The Minnesota Department of Health recommends the following: